 No nationality is officially restricted

-Panamanian nationality law requires an oath of renunciation of former citizenships as a condition of naturalization, de facto, Panama permits dual citizenship, as the renunciation may have not effect if is not done through the relevant authorities of the current nationality country.
+Panamanian nationality law requires an oath of renunciation of former citizenships as a condition of naturalization.
+However, de facto, Panama permits dual citizenship, as the renunciation may not have an effect if is not also executed through the relevant authorities of the applicant's current country of nationality.

 - Original and photocopy of passport